microsoft/playwright/docs/src/trace-viewer.md

 await context.tracing.stop({ path: 'trace.zip' });
 ```

-You can also use `trace: 'retain-on-failure'` if you do not enable retries but still want traces for failed tests.

 Available options to record a trace:
+- `'on-first-retry'` - Record a trace only when retrying a test for the first time.
 - `'off'` - Do not record a trace.
-- `'on'` - Record a trace for each test.
+- `'on'` - Record a trace for each test. (not recommended as it's performance heavy)
 - `'retain-on-failure'` - Record a trace for each test, but remove it from successful test runs.

-- `'on-first-retry'` - Record a trace only when retrying a test for the first time.
+You can also use `trace: 'retain-on-failure'` if you do not enable retries but still want traces for failed tests.

 If you are not using Playwright Test, use the [`property: BrowserContext.tracing`] API instead.